GraeA85/Recipe-ository/README.md

 ### Recipe form considerations
 <br>

-- It was difficult to get the right balance between making it easy for users to submit recipes, and making sure the recipes were well presented on the website.
+- It was quite challenging to get the right balance between user friendliness, and making sure the recipes were well presented on the website correctly.

 - I experimented with storing the ingredients and instructions in an array rather than a string on mongoDB, however this proved too difficult when it came to editing a recipe and displaying correctly.